openstack/devstack-tools/README.rst

     extract-localrc     extract localrc from local.conf
-    extract             extract and merge config from local.conf setlc               set variable in localrc of local.conf setlc_conf          set variable in localrc of local.conf merge_lc            merge local.conf files
+    extract             extract and merge config from local.conf setlc               set variable in localrc of local.conf setlc_raw           set raw line at the end of localrc in local.conf setlc_conf          set variable in ini section of local.conf merge_lc            merge local.conf files